ptarau/mnemosyne/README.md

 #### First, you will need to acquire your OpenAI key from [here](https://openai.com/).

-#### with it, you are ready to try out at: https://mnemosyne.streamlit.app/

 If you have cloned this repo, you can install the package ```memesis``` from its folder with:

 ```